Committed to our consistent pursuit towards sustainable and inclusive ways of doing business

 Infrastructure of our country has come a long way since the year of independence, bringing distant communities closer and within reach.
 However, there are many villages that are off the grid.
 The Shree CSR team is working towards bridging that gap.
 Our projects include, building link roads, bus stands, railway stations, school buildings, student hostels, community centres, water harvesting and storage tanks, toilets etc. Through these, we are reaching out to remote areas, helping them get access to basic amenities and thereby working towards raising their standard of living.

-Fly AshBesides dry fly ash, our newer units have the facility to use wet fly ash, which is dumped in landfills and has been forming bogs around thermal power plants through continuous accumulation.
-Utilising wet fly ash, which requires the installation of state-of-the-art dryers, is another step towards minimising resource and energy consumption as also CO2 emissions.
+Our new units are equipped to use wet fly ash, which is dumped in landfills and has been forming bogs around thermal power plants through continuous accumulation.
+This was achieved with the installation of state-of-the-art dryers in our unit, helping reduce pollution caused by industrial waste.

 Waste Heat Recovery Power Plants

-One of the world's largest installed capacity of Waste Heat Recovery Power Plants, second only to China.
-The process entails generating steam using the flue gases arising out of the cement kilns and cutting the steam requirement in the Company's power plants.
-This reduces fossil fuel and water consumption, as also saves the cost of running a Gas Conditioning Tower (GCT).
-It also helps in reducing the CO2 emissions and utilising heat which would have been released in the environment.
+We have the world’s largest installed capacity of Waste Heat Recovery Power Plants, second only to China.
+Generation process entails generating steam using flue gases arising out of cement kilns thereby reducing steam requirement in our power plants.
+This reduces fossil fuel and water consumption along with saving the cost of running a Gas Conditioning Tower (GCT).
+It also helps in reducing CO2 emissions and utilising heat which would have been released in the environment.

 Renewed by Renewables